-Renee is the instructor of percussion at Ohio Wesleyan University and a lecturer of music at Ohio University at Lima.
-Renee has previously taught courses on percussion or music at several universities including Northwestern University, Northeast Illinois University, Bluffton University, Ohio Northern University, and Ivy Tech Community College.
+Renee is a lecturer of music at The Ohio State University at Lima.
+Renee has previously taught courses on percussion or music at a number of universities including Bowling Green State University, Ohio Wesleyan University, Northwestern University, Northeast Illinois University, Bluffton University, Ohio Northern University, and Ivy Tech Community College.

 Renee is a member of the Percussive Arts Society Scholarly Research Committee and the PAS Diversity Alliance and is committed to continuing research into areas of percussion history, performance practices and diversity and acceptance in the field of percussion.
 She has been published numerous times in Percussive Notes and has vibraphone arrangements published by Pocket Publications, LLC.

 Renee holds a Bachelor of Music degree from The University of Michigan, Master of Music degree from Temple University, and Doctor of Music degree from Northwestern University.
 Renee’s principal teachers include Ruth Cahn, Michael Udow, Alan Abel, Chris Deviney, Frederic Macarez, Jim Ross, and She-e Wu.